-Philadelphia is an amazing city with a bad reputation.
-West Philadelphia is never going to live down its appearance in the Fresh Prince’s rap, and the city of brotherly love isn’t so brotherly when it comes to hitchhiking robots.
-Despite its flaws, it’s a great place to visit with a ton of history.
-Here are the best things to do in Philadelphia, and reasons why the city should be on your USA bucket list.
+Philadelphia boasts ground-breaking history, defining culture, and iconic foods, yet carries a bad reputation.
+West Philadelphia will never live down its appearance in the Fresh Prince’s rap, and the city of brotherly love isn’t so brotherly when it comes to hitchhiking robots.

 What is Philadelphia Famous For?

-Philadelphia is most famous for its cheesesteaks (I mean come on, the food is named after the city!
-Who can resist a Philly cheesesteak sandwich when they are in Philadelphia?), Rocky, and of course, the American Revolution.
+Philadelphia is most famous for its cheesesteaks (I mean come on, the food is named after the city!), Rocky, and of course, the American Revolution.

 The Best Things to do in Philadelphia

-Here are the best things to do in Philadelphia.
-This list showcases the most famous historical locations, the best museums the city has to offer, and of course, the best things to eat in Philadelphia.
+Our list of the best things to do in Philadelphia showcases famous historical locations, the city’s best museums, and of course, the best things to eat in Philadelphia.

 Independence Park